camconrad/compensator/contracts/README.md

   - `getProposalStake`: Get a delegator's stakes for a specific proposal
   - `getPendingRewards`: Get a delegator's pending rewards
   - `rewardsUntil`: Calculate when rewards will be distributed
+  - `getCompensator`: Get a user's compensator address from the factory
   - These functions help reduce the need for complex off-chain calculations